shahabl/brackets-livedev2/README.md

 1. LiveDevelopment creates a LiveHTMLDocument for the page, passing it the protocol handler (LiveDevProtocol).
 LiveHTMLDocument manages communication between the editor and the browser for HTML pages.
 2. LiveDevelopment tells StaticServer that this path has a live document.
 StaticServer is in charge of actually serving the page and associated assets to the browser.
 (Note: eventually I think we should get rid of this step - StaticServer shouldn't know anything about live documents directly; it should just have a way of request instrumented text for HTML URLs.)
 3. LiveDevelopment tells the protocol to open the page via the StaticServer URL.
-The protocol just passes this through to the transport (NodeSocketTransport), which first creates a WebSocket server if it hasn't already, then opens the page in a browser.
+The protocol just passes this through to the transport (NodeSocketTransport), which first creates a WebSocket server if it hasn't already, then opens the page in the default browser.
 4. The browser requests the page from StaticServer.
 StaticServer notes that there is a live document for this page, and requests an instrumented version of the page from LiveHTMLDocument.
 (The current "requestFilterPaths" mechanism for this could be simplified, I think.)
 5. LiveHTMLDocument instruments the page for live editing using the existing HTMLInstrumentation mechanism, and additionally includes remote scripts provided by the protocol (LiveDevProtocolRemote) and transport (NodeSocketTransportRemote).
 (The transport script includes the URL for the WebSocket server created in step 3.)
 6. The instrumented page is sent back to StaticServer, which responds to the browser with the instrumented version.
 Other files requested by the browser are simply returned directly by StaticServer.